DomiiBunn/DomiiBunn/README.md

 I'm Dominika(You can call me Bunny🐰)

-I'm mostly self thought if it comes to coding.
-On the daily i struggle with customers at my company making sure thier internet works fine.
+I'm mostly self-thought when it comes to coding.
+On a daily, I struggle with customers at my company making sure their internet works fine.

-Currently i work as a network engineer with Ubiquity, Cisco, Routerboard and Dassan Networks hardware.
-Usually i have to diagnose issues with Radio signal(WISP) and some gPON issues.
+Currently, I work as a network engineer with Ubiquity, Cisco, Routerboard, and Dassan Networks hardware.
+Usually, I have to diagnose issues with Radio signal(WISP) and some gPON issues.
 I'm one of three people responsible for the whole companies network.

 # 📝 Languages